aliwalker/Backbone-in-Depth/Router.md

 ## Router

 You might need a call graph.
-Note that `Backbone.history` is an instance of `Backbone.History`, which handles whether to use `pushState` or hash fragments.
-I'll talk about that later.
+You might be wondering what `Backbone.history` is.
+Unfortunately, the official docs only provides a single `start` method of this class.
+For now I'll not talk about it before it gets pretty messy.
+Just know there is a `Backbone.history` object that can handle state management of history, either using `pushState` or hash fragments, or even polling which you don't want to bother to understand now.

 ![](assets/router.png)